Hraun II, Iceland, September & October 2017

 Another two months in Iceland to finish working along the classical frontier epitomized by the slash in nature/culture, human/non-human.

-That was trip #7 and I finally came to terms with what is painful albeit obvious: the human agency is everywhere, even in Iceland.
+That was trip #7 and I eventually came to terms with what is painful albeit obvious: the human agency is everywhere, even in Iceland.
 Yet the Icelandic tourist industry keeps selling the image of an unspoilt nature to millions of tourists.

-If in my previous serious Hraun I often bluntly photographed the slash, this time I brought heterogeneous elements together in the frame both from the near and the far, diminishing the importance of the frontier by scattering it all over the place.
+If in my previous serious Hraun I often bluntly photographed the slash, this time I brought heterogeneous elements together in the frame both from the near and the far, diminishing the immediate importance of the frontier by scattering it all over the place.

 Welcome in the new epistemological regime, one of composition, one in which we're far from being detached.